-When choosing a Medicare Supplement Plan there’s several options to consider.
+When compare Medicare Plan F vs Plan N vs Plan G, there’s many things to consider.
 The daunting task of familiarizing yourself with Medicare and your options can be a bit intimidating.

-These plans are designated by letters and the coverage is Exactly the same regardless on which carrier you choose.
-What this means for seniors is that no matter where you are in the United States the Plan G is Plan G, and the coverage is exactly the same despite state or carrier.
+These plans are designated by letters and the coverage is exactly the same regardless on which carrier you choose.
+What this means for seniors is that no matter where you are in the United States… Plan G is Plan G, and the coverage is exactly the same despite state or carrier.

-Medicare Supplement Plan F is going to be discontinued, along with Medigap Plan C, in the year of 2020 as part of the Medicare Access and CHIP Reauthorization Act of 2016.
+Plan F is considered first dollar coverage, all first-dollar coverage plans are going to be discontinued in the year of 2020 as part of the Medicare Access and CHIP Reauthorization Act of 2016.

 Plan N is growing in popularity and is considered by many as the most affordable, full coverage plan option.
-Like Plan G, you’re responsible for paying the Medicare Part B deductible.
+You’re responsible for paying the Medicare Part B deductible.
 In addition, you’re responsible for a $20 copay for the doctor, including specialists, and $50 for the emergency room.

 The only thing that leaves you vulnerable are excess charges.
 An excess charge is an additional 15% that a provider can charge above the Medicare approved amount.
 These are not common as more than 90% of providers accept Medicare assignment, meaning they agree not to charge the excess charge.

 The savings of being on the Plan N is quickly making it grow in popularity.
 If you are relatively healthy this is one of the best options for you.

 Plan G is currently the most popular plan in Medicare.
 This is because the beneficiary usually saves significantly more money every year by being on the Plan G and paying their own Part B deductible, which is the only difference between the F and G.

 Basically, Plan F is a full coverage plan.
 Likewise, Plan G covers exactly the same.
 Except it requires the beneficiary to pay the Part B deductible, and this generally saves hundreds of dollars per year over Plan F.